Skip to content

 Fortunately, with Python and the OpenCV library, achieving this effect is both simple and efficient.

-To replicate this digitally, we use several steps in image processing.
+To replicate, We use steps in image processing.

-1. The first step is converting the image to grayscale, which removes all color information and simplifies the visual data.
-This makes it easier to identify the primary edges and contours in the image.
+The first step is converting the image to grayscale, which removes all color information and simplifies the visual data.

-2. Next, we invert the grayscale image so that dark areas become light and light areas become dark.
+Next, we invert the grayscale image so that dark areas become light and light areas become dark.
 This is necessary for the next step, where we apply a Gaussian blur.
-Blurring the inverted image helps to smoothen the transitions and eliminate noise, giving it a more natural look.

 In OpenCV, this is done using the cv2.divide() function.
 This combination of operations results in an image that closely resembles a hand-drawn pencil sketch.